-2. Upon receiving the request, the SEALDD server performs an authorization check.
+2. Upon receiving the request, the SEALDD server performs an authorization check e.g., check whether the indicated SLA on QoS service type (e.g., Sdd_RegularTranHighDataRateLowLatency, or other value listed in Table 9.2.3.1-1) is included in the SLA profile assciacted with VAL server if provided in step1.
 If authorization is successful, the SEALDD server allocates a specific address used for SEALDD signalling traffic transfer with the incoming SEALDD client(s) for the VAL server and responds with a SEALDD service response.

 NOTE 1: If the SEALDD server does not allocate SEALDD-S connection information in this step, then VAL server uses wildcard endpoint as SEALDD-S connection information for SEALDD-S reference point to receive all the application signalling traffic.